UglyWillDuckling/diamond-mine/Kaiser-Chiefs/Atlas/Knowledge/Media/Articles/Setting Up Your Local Development Environment for WordPress.md

     return $latest_post->post_title;
 }
 ```

 This code handles the core functionality of your plugin.
 It fetches the latest post and returns its title.
-To avoid making extra database calls, it leverages the [WordPress transient mechanism](https://developer.wordpress.org/apis/transients/) to cache the query result for up to a week.
+To avoid making extra database calls, it leverages the [WordPress transient mechanism](https://developer.wordpress.org/apis/transients/) to **cache** the query result for up to a week.
 If you publish a new post, you need to invalidate the cache and allow the query to run again.
-%% related to **caching** %%
+%% **caching** mechanism %%

 ```php
 // add action hook to remove transient on post save